Istanbul’s 7 Fascinating Fountains

 If you visit the fascinating neighborhood of Sultanahmet during your visit to Istanbul, you’ll be pleasantly surprised by the III Ahmet Sebil fountain.
 Situated at the forefront of Topkapi Palace at Ayasofya Square, this fountain is named after the Ottoman Sultan who built it back in 1728.

-The fountain itself offers a wealth of architecture wonder, from the hand-painted vases to the ornamental beauty of the roof’s underside.
+The fountain itself offers a wealth of architectural wonder, from the hand-painted vases to the ornamental beauty of the roof’s underside.
 You’ll also see an abundance of floral motifs along with the traditional Islamic decoration known as muqarnas.

 The fountain’s design marks a change from classic architecture throughout the city to Baroque, which came from a growing western influence during the peak years of the Ottoman Empire.